 2. Fill in the required fields that follow.
 Please note your organization as “US Tennis Association” and click "Save."
 You now have an account and can begin taking the training by clicking on either "Discover Courses" or “Store” from the main navigation and then selecting the SafeSport course.
-If you are taking the training for USTA Jr. Team Tennis, select the course that is titled, “USTA Jr. Team Tennis SafeSport.”
+If you are taking the training for USTA Junior Team Tennis or to become a USTA Certified Official, select the course that is titled, “USTA Jr. Team Tennis and Officials SafeSport.”
 Then proceed as follows:

 Select “Add to Bag,” then “Checkout” and “Place Order.”
 Then you will be able to activate the course by selecting “Activate” under your Order Details.
 The course is free.

 If you do not have time to complete the course during your visit, don’t worry; it will remember where you left off and you can pick right back up there when you return.
 Depending on your knowledge and skillset, the SafeSport training will take from 90 to 120 minutes to complete; the USTA Jr. Team Tennis and Officials SafeSport course will take from 30 – 35 minutes to complete.

 Please note that the following web browsers and devices are supported.
 If your computer is not running one of these browsers, you will be prompted to update your browser accordingly.

 - Google Chrome 10+

 - Firefox 4+